meezaan/AesCryptor/README.md

 ## Usage

 This package can generate a secure key and initialisation vector for you.
-You will need to store the key securely, but this package handles storing the IV itself with the encrypted string, so you don't have to store it elsewhere like you might a password salt.
+You will need to store the key securely, but this package handles storing the IV itself with the encrypted string, so you don't have to store it elsewhere.
 Arguably this is less secure, but it makes the implementation simpler.

 ```
 <?php